blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Free Radio Firmware.md

 		- They are the normal cellular network service codes used for WAP, balance checks, recharging, ringtones, etc.
 		- These codes have to be sent, rather than just typed.
 	- SS codes: Supplimentary Service codes
 		- For example, the call forwarding function is invoked by dialling `*21*123456789#`, which forwards all calls to the number `123456789`.
-The SS code here is not directly sent to the network, but is parsed by the phone which constructs an ASN.1 coded request to the network.
+The SS code here is not directly sent to the network, but is parsed by the phone which constructs an [[Abstract Syntax Notation One|ASN.1]] coded request to the network.
 This code is common to all phones.
 			- ANS.1 is a popular protocol in data encoding, which is used in a wide number of protocols including WiMAX 2, 5G, LDAP, SS7, etc.
 				- The UAE PM's daughter was abducted in 2018 by tracking her using an SS7 vulnerability.
 		- These codes too have to be "sent", rather than just typed.